vinnovateit/VinHack/README.md

 > Will be made live once the hack starts!

+## Find Your Team?

+> ### Kindly [check this](https://docs.google.com/spreadsheets/d/1GP3_v09IV2L-cm-hBafJjnw9aLhDhVNWkDkWyhekRqo/edit?usp=sharing) to find your team details.
+Facing troubles, call any of our Coordinators.

 ## Where to upload your code?

 > Whatever code you write must be pushed on GitHub for the review.
 The source code will be made open source under [VinnovateIT](https://github.com/vinnovateit/) organization. **For any kind of help, call any of our Coordinators!**